 With the latest iPhones having a large screen, it is not comfortable to use them with one hand.
 Understanding the inconvenience, Apple introduced a feature called Reachability—to be used exclusively on 4.7 and 5.5-inches iPhones.
-Once activated, it moves the screen of your device to the bottom; thereby letting you access contents with utmost ease.
+Once activated, it moves the screen of your device to the bottom, and thereby letting you access contents with utmost ease.

 Even though the Home button of iPhone 7 and 7 Plus has become pressure-sensitive, the process of activating Reachability hasn’t changed.
 Let’s find out!

 How to Use Reachability on iPhone 7 and 7 Plus